Financial Aid FAQs

 How do I apply for financial aid??

 All individuals interested in receiving financial aid must complete a Free Application of Federal Student Aid (FAFSA) and submit all requested documents.
 The FAFSA must be completed yearly.
-All incoming students, whether first-time or transfer students, must also complete a Financial Aid Application.
 All students interested in receiving summer financial aid must also complete a Summer Financial Aid Application and submit it between February 1 and May 27 of the year interested in attending.

 How do I apply for scholarships?

 All prospective individuals interested in an academic scholarship must complete an Admissions Application by February 1 prior to the academic year you are interested in receiving funds.
 For interested current students, no application is required.
 We encourage students to contact departments across campus also for additional scholarship options, to use scholarship search engines, and check with organizations within their school, community, and/or state.

 Does receiving a scholarship affect my financial aid eligiblity?